 • Baby Kitten – The earliest a kitten we consider a kitten to be adoption ready is somewhere between the ages of 3 to 4 months of age because we do require they undergo all the necessary vetting procedures first – many of which cannot begin until they are over the age of 8 weeks old.

-Unlike adult cats, kittens must undergo a series of 3 FVRCP vaccines at 3 week intervals beginning at 8 weeks old but are eligible to be considered adoptable after they receive their second vaccine in the series and once they are sterilized, microchipped and tested for FeLV and FIV.
+Unlike adult cats, kittens must undergo a series of 3 FVRCP vaccines at 3-week intervals beginning at 8 weeks old but are eligible to be considered adoptable after they receive their second vaccine in the series and once they are sterilized, microchipped, and tested for FeLV and FIV.
 Kittens are referred to as Babies until they reach the age of 6 months old.